emuvi/qinpel-res/README.md

 # QinpelRes

-QinpelRes ( Qinpel Resources ) is a library for applications with a wide set of functionalities available on Qinpel, the Quick Interface for Pointel platform.
+QinpelRes ( Qinpel Resources ) is a library for user applications with a wide set of functionalities available on Qinpel, the Quick Interface for Pointel platform.